rishav-pandey/Learn-Redux-Starter-Files/readme.md

 A simple React + Redux implementation.
 This will be turned into a free video series once the app is totally fleshed out.

+## Installation
+Clone the repository
+Change the directory `cd learn-redux/` to move to starter file

 ## Running

 First `npm install` to grab all the necessary dependencies.

 Then run `npm start` and open <localhost:7770> in your browser.